Natho Nenu

-Natho Nenu is a 2023 Indian Telugu-language film directed by Santhi Kumar Turlapati The music composed by Satya Kashyap.
+Natho Nenu is a 2023 Indian Telugu-language film directed by Santhi Kumar Turlapati.
 The film stars P. Sai Kumar, Srinivas Sai, Aditya Om, Deepali Rajput, and Aishwarya Vullingala.
 The movie was released theatrically worldwide on 21 July 2023.

 Plot

 Koteswara Rao, a 60 years old guy who is extremely wealthy and single, spends his days in Hyderabad's real estate market.
 He keeps advancing steadily and constructing residences with cutting-edge amenities.